-Within 10 business days, the principal or designee will schedule a Child Study Team meeting and invite the parents.
+Within 10 business days of receipt of an initial referral, the principal or designee will schedule a Child Study Team meeting and invite the parents.
 The referral will be reviewed by the Child Study Team (CST) which includes the referring source, as appropriate, the principal or designee, at least one teacher, at least one specialist, and one member who is knowledgeable about alternative interventions and about procedures required to access programs and services that are available to assist with children’s educational needs.
-The team will review records and other performance evidence of the child in order to make recommendations to meet the child's educational and behavioral needs and determine whether to refer the child for an evaluation for special education and related services.

 Evaluations are completed by qualified professionals typically comprised of a school psychologist, educational diagnostician, social worker, and other specialists in the areas requested by the Child Study Team.
-Following completion of the psychological and educational assessments and prior to the eligibility meeting, parents are invited to a conference to discuss the assessment results.
+Following completion of the psychological and educational assessments and prior to the eligibility meeting, parents are invited to an evaluation interpretive conference to discuss the assessment results.

 All written evaluation reports will be made available at your child's school no later than two business days before the eligibility meeting.
 Evaluation reports for preschool aged children referred by the Child Find Center are available at the Administration Building (21000 Education Court, Ashburn, VA 20148).
 Approximately three weeks before the eligibility meeting, you will receive an official meeting notice stating the date, time, and location of the meeting.